Toward More Generalized Malicious URL Detection Models: Experiments

 \subsection{Implementation Details}

-In the experiments, we use URLNet, Malconv and LSTM Malware Language Model as the backbone model.
+In the experiments, we use URLNet, Malconv, and LSTM Malware Language Model as the backbone model.
 The parameters are exactly the same as the original papers.
-For the bias predictor, we used two-layer fully connected network with soft-cross-entropy loss with Adam optimizer and learning rate 1e-3 and weight decay 1e-1.
-The adversarial training process updates the backbone model and the bias predictor each with one step per batch for 300 epochs.
+For the bias predictor, we used a two-layer fully connected network with soft-cross-entropy loss with Adam optimizer and learning rate 1/e.